top of page

 Case Study Outcomes & Lessons Learned

-As one of my earliest projects as a UX student, this project was a great opportunity to use immersive research to identify ways to implement a new feature into an existing app.
+As one of my first projects as a UX student, this was a valuable opportunity to apply immersive research methods to explore how a new feature could be thoughtfully integrated into an existing app experience.

 A Prototype to Build on for Future Testing